-To help us achieve this we have four research institutes and two Centres for Doctoral Training in Tissue Engineering and Regenerative Medicine:
+We achieve and encourage multidisciplinary collaborations through our four interdisciplinary research institutes and our two Centres for Doctoral Training in Tissue Engineering and Regenerative Medicine.

 We place a strong emphasis on the transfer of

 organisations.
 This takes the form of licences, spinout

 activities, IP filings, consultancies, conference

 We are actively seeking research students to work on key projects.

 Our EPSRC National Facility for Innovative Robotic Systems is set to make us a world leader in robot design and construction.

 We aim to create impact from all our research activity.